-Finally the susceptibility, $\chi_{12}=\chi_{12}^R+\chi_{12}^I= 2\varrho^2\rho_{12}/(\hbar\epsilon_0\Omega_1)$ for density $\varrho$, is shown in Figure \ref{suscep} as a function of interaction strengths for different regimes.
-It can be seen that optical properties of such systems can be easily manipulated with system parameters.
+Finally, the susceptibility, $\chi_{12}=\chi_{12}^R+\chi_{12}^I= 2\varrho^2\rho_{12}/(\hbar\epsilon_0\Omega_1)$ for atomic density $\varrho=10^9$ cm$^{-3}$, is shown in figure \ref{suscep} as a function of interaction strengths for different regimes which also shows that optical properties of these systems can be easily manipulated by changing the parameters.
 As the coupling detuning varies, optical behavior changes completely and there is a high loss with a steep slope on the real part at three-photon resonance in the case of EIA.
 However, for both EIT cases, it is possible to reduce the group velocity without high loss.
-The difference between EIA and EIT is more clearly seen here and interaction has drastic effects on the susceptibility as expected.
-As the interaction incerases loss is reduced and saturated in the case of EIA whereas in the EIT cases loss is increased with it.
+The difference between EIA and EIT is more clearly seen here and the interaction has drastic effects on the susceptibility as expected.
+As the interaction increases, loss is reduced and saturated in the case of EIA, whereas in the EIT cases, loss is increased with it.
 Saturation is observed more clearly on the real part (right).
-It is needed to make further simulations to investigate nonlinear effects but even with these susceptibility results one can say that optical properties of this system can be easily manipulated as needed.
+More in depth simulations are required to investigate nonlinear effects but even with these basic susceptibility calculations, it is obvious that such systems can easily be manipulated on demand.